Frequently Asked Questions

 The MariBell Transmission Project is an approximately 140-mile, 765/161-kV proposed double-circuit transmission line that would be built between Marion, Minn., and Bell Center, Wis.
 The proposed transmission line would span portions of Olmsted, Mower, Fillmore and Houston counties in Minnesota and Vernon and Crawford counties in Wisconsin.

-The segment is part of a larger 273-mile North Rochester – Columbia transmission project that was approved by the Midcontinent Independent System Operator (MISO) in December 2024.
-The MariBell Transmission Project will enhance the reliability and resilience of the regional electric grid, help meet surging energy demand and support the region’s growing economy.
+The segment is part of a larger North Rochester – Columbia transmission project that was approved by the Midcontinent Independent System Operator (MISO) in December 2024.
+As part of the larger project, the MariBell Transmission Project will enhance the reliability and resilience of the regional electric grid, help meet surging energy demand and support the region’s growing economy.

 MISO is the regional grid operator responsible for ensuring power flows reliably across 15 states in the central United States and the Canadian province of Manitoba.

-Overall, the proposed transmission project would increase the ability to transfer power between Minnesota and Wisconsin, unlock access to more energy resources and enable a reliable grid for the future.
+Overall, the proposed transmission project would strengthen the ability to transfer power between Minnesota and Wisconsin, unlock access to more energy resources and enable a reliable grid for the future.

-Yes, Dairyland Power Cooperative and GridLiance Heartland are engaged with relevant federal, state and local regulatory agencies to ensure the project is designed, constructed and operated in compliance with applicable laws, regulations and management policies.
+Dairyland and GridLiance Heartland are working with relevant federal, state and local regulatory agencies to ensure the project is designed, constructed and operated in compliance with applicable laws, regulations and management policies.

-We are committed to environmental protection and stewardship.
 We conduct rigorous environmental analyses to ensure we appropriately locate transmission lines and implement best practices to limit our impact on wildlife, sensitive habitats and other natural resources as well as Tribal, cultural and historic resources.
-We incorporate siting and design features to minimize impacts to sensitive viewsheds.
+We incorporate siting and design features to minimize impacts to sensitive viewsheds to the greatest extent practicable.

 No FAQs found